scipy/scipy/doc/source/tutorial/stats/sampling.md

   method which is uses minimal bounding rectangles to construct the hat function.
 See {class}`scipy.stats.sampling.RatioUniforms`.
-* Inversion for Discrete Distributions: The difference compared to the continuous case is that {math}`F` is now a step-function.
+* Inversion for Discrete Distributions: The difference compared to the continuous case is that $F$ is now a step-function.
 To realize this in a computer, a search algorithm is used, the simplest of which is *sequential search*.
 A uniform random number is generated from U(0, 1) and probabilities are summed until the cumulative probability